saurabhvartak1982/aksupgradeguidance/README.md

 The **Data Plane** of the AKS Cluster is to be upgraded with a cadence such that its Node Pools are always running with the latest Node Image available for that particular AKS version.
 Irrespective of the upgrade method used, **at a minimum**, the upgrade plan should be **equivalent** to the **NodeImage** channel defined for cluster auto-upgrade. <br /><br />
 Documentation link detailing the node OS auto-upgrade channels here - https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-node-image#using-node-os-auto-upgrade <br /><br />

-######            Need to prescribe the upgrade frequency <br />
-#####       Selection of the type of upgrade (automated/manual, upgrade channel, etc. ) basis the environment <br />
+####       Selection of the type of upgrade (automated/manual, upgrade channel, etc. ) basis the environment -- ? <br />
-###     Check for AKS cluster-related pre-requisites for every AKS cluster
+### 2. Check for AKS cluster-related pre-requisites for every AKS cluster
+Before the upgrade of any AKS Cluster on any environment, a mechanism of ensuring if the below minimum pre-requisites are met should be in place: <br /><br />
-####      Ensure PDBs and Node Surge settings are in place.
-For Zone-redundant Nodepools ensure that Node Surge is in the multiples of 3 <br />
+a.
+Ensure **PDB** and **Node Surge** settings are in place.
+For Zone-redundant Nodepools ensure that Node Surge is in the multiples of 3 <br /><br />
-####      Ensure that the resource quota for the VMs of the NodePool is enough to cater to the NodeSurge
+b.
+Ensure that the resource quota for the VMs of the NodePool is enough to cater to the **Node Surge**<br /><br />
-####      Ensure that the IP address availability is enough to cater to the Node Surge -- Kubectl get nnc -- <br />
+c.
+Ensure that the **IP address availability** is enough to cater to the **Node Surge** and **Pods Per Node** configurations -- Kubectl get nnc --? .
+More information here - https://learn.microsoft.com/en-us/azure/aks/azure-cni-overview#plan-ip-addressing-for-your-cluster <br /><br />
-####      If AKS cluster-level Blue-Green set-up is in place, ensure that the above mentioned pre-requsites are in-place for both the clusters <br />
+d.
+If **AKS cluster-level Blue-Green** set-up is in place, ensure that the above mentioned pre-requsites are in-place for both the clusters - **Blue** and **Green** <br /><br />

-###     Check for breaking changes
+### 3. Check for breaking changes  for every AKS Cluster
-####      Check for any breaking changes which may result as a result of the upgrade.
-This can be done using one of the below 4 methods: <br />
+Kubernetes upgrades - especially when the minor version upgrades - may result in breaking changes.
+The below steps should be carried out to check if there are any breaking changes: <br /><br />
-#####       a.
-A quick initial check for any upgrade resulting in changes to the minor version by going through the document here - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-components-breaking-changes-by-version
+a.
+A quick initial check for any upgrade resulting in changes to the minor version by going through the document here - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-components-breaking-changes-by-version <br /><br />
-#####       b.
-Azure Advisor alerts informing about potential issues due to deprecated APIs - https://learn.microsoft.com/en-us/azure/advisor/advisor-overview
+b.
+Azure Advisor alerts informing about potential issues due to deprecated APIs - https://learn.microsoft.com/en-us/azure/advisor/advisor-overview -- ? <br /><br />
-#####       c. <b>Kubernetes API Deprecations</b> view in the <b>Diagnostic Setting --> Create, Upgrade, Delete and Scale <b /> of the AKS cluster page
+c. <b>Kubernetes API Deprecations</b> view in the <b>Diagnostic Setting --> Create, Upgrade, Delete and Scale <b /> of the AKS cluster page.
+Documentation link here - https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#remove-usage-of-deprecated-apis-recommended <br /><br />
-#####       d.
-Raising an advisory support case with Microsoft
+d.
+Raising an advisory support case with Microsoft -- ? <br /><br />

-###     Sequential upgrades of the AKS clusters different environments basis the schedule defined in AKS_Cluster_Upgrade_Plan.xlsx <br />
+### 4. Upgrades of the AKS clusters in different environments basis the planning done as per section 7.1 of this article
+This is the step in which the actual execution of upgrades for the AKS Clusters take place.
+It is to be ensured that all the steps mentioned in sections 7.1, 7.2 and 7.3 are carried out for that particular cluster which is getting upgraded. <br /><br />

-###     Post-upgrade alert <br />
+### 5. Post-upgrade alert
+For every AKS Cluster, an Azure Monitor alert should be set which informs when an AKS Cluster is upgraded.
+This is especially important when an automated upgrade method is employed to upgrade an AKS Cluster. <br /><br />

-###     Post-upgrade update of the AKS_Cluster_Upgrade_Plan.xlsx <br />
+### 6. Post-upgrade update of the AKS_Cluster_Upgrade_Plan.xlsx
+Whenever any AKS Cluster is upgraded, the AKS upgrade planner (**AKS_Cluster_Upgrade_Plan.xlsx** in our reference template example) should be updated with all the details.
+The AKS upgrades across all the environments should be properly tracked. <br /><br />

-###     Automated/Manual Sanity/Perf Testing post an upgrade -  basis the environment <br />
+### 7. Automated/Manual Sanity/Perf Testing post an upgrade -  basis the environment
+Every AKS Cluster upgrade should be be followed by Sanity OR Performance tests for all the applications which are hosted on that upgraded AKS Cluster. <br /><br />

-## LTS option
+## LTS option (not yet available as of this writing)
+More information here - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#long-term-support-lts <br /><br />